Venice Borkhorsor

+Venice Borkhorsor (born April 6, 1950 in Nakhon Phanom) is a boxer from Thailand.

 Boxing career

 Borkhorsor was a warrior with a strong punch.
 He won 49 of 57 bouts and scored 36 knockouts.
 During his career, he won the WBC Flyweight Championship of the World, his first and most prestigious title, the OPBF Bantamweight Championship, the Bantamweight Championship of Thailand and the Flyweight Championship of Thailand.

 His Manager, Chana Supkaew brought him along with brilliant planning, mentoring him with great achievement and very few losses.

 Borkhorsor started his more competitive boxing career in Bangkok around May 1968, in his first year obtaining seven knockouts in his first nine fights.
 In his first five years of fighting, he lost only one of his more competitive matches.

 His single loss in his early career was against Patjai Srijantopas in his first attempt at the Thai flyweight title.
 He lost the ten round bout on points in Bangkok on May 31, 1969, only one year into his career fighting in Bangkok.

-In his second attempt, Borkhorser won the Thai flyweight title on July 1970, at the age of 21 by defeating Ratanasak Vayupak in a ninth round TKO on July 17, 1970 in Bangkok, Thailand.
+In his second attempt, Borkhorser won the Thai flyweight title in July 1970, at the age of 21 by defeating Ratanasak Vayupak in a ninth round TKO on July 17, 1970 in Bangkok, Thailand.

+He obtained the WBC World Flyweight Title on September 29, 1972 by defeating Betulio González in Bangkok, Thailand in a tenth round TKO and later defeating the Lineal Flyweight Champion Erbito Salavarria.
+He vacated the title following his last fight against Julio Guerrero on July 10, 1973.